Tsin Sai-nin: Biography

 In 1981, Tsin founded the Association for Democracy of Hong Kong in response to the government's district administration reform under the Green Paper proposal published in June 1980.
 In the first reformed Urban Council election in 1983, Tsin lost his seat in the Kowloon City East constituency to local leader Pao Ping-wing, with a margin of 2,603 votes, which ended his ten-year Urban Councillor service.
-In 1985, Tsin was appointed the Beijing government to the Hong Kong Basic Law Consultative Committee which responsible for consulting the Drafting Committee on the drafting of the Basic Law of Hong Kong, the mini-constitution of the post-1997 Hong Kong SAR.
+In 1985, Tsin was appointed by the Beijing government to the Hong Kong Basic Law Consultative Committee which responsible for consulting the Drafting Committee on the drafting of the Basic Law of Hong Kong, the mini-constitution of the post-1997 Hong Kong SAR.